-- (34) All information presented in this table regarding First Eagle Investment Management, LLC ("First Eagle") was derived from the Schedule 13G, dated February 14, 2014 (the "First Eagle Schedule 13G"), filed by First Eagle with the SEC on February 14, 2014 to report beneficial ownership of the Company's Common Shares as of December 31, 2013. - (35) In the First Eagle Schedule 13G, First Eagle reported sole voting power with respect to 5,734,370 Common Shares and sole dispositive power with respect to 5,933,817 Common Shares.
-The First Eagle Global Fund, a registered investment company for which First Eagle acts as investment advisor, may be deemed to beneficially own 4,172,577 of these shares. - (36) All information presented in this table regarding M&G Investment Management Limited and M&G Investment Funds 1 was derived from the Schedule 13G, dated February 13, 2014 (the "M&G Schedule 13G"), filed by M&G with the SEC on February 13, 2014 to report beneficial ownership of the Company's Common Shares as of December 31, 2013. - (37) The M&G Schedule 13G reflects: (i) shared voting and dispositive power held by M&G Investment Management Limited with respect to 3,811,623 Common Shares and (ii) shared voting and dispositive power held by M&G Investment Funds 1 with respect to 3,700,000 Common Shares.
+- (38) All information presented in this table regarding First Eagle Investment Management, LLC ("First Eagle") was derived from the Schedule 13G/A (the "First Eagle Schedule 13G"), filed by First Eagle with the SEC on January 30, 2015 to report beneficial ownership of the Company's Common Shares as of December 31, 2014. - (39) In the First Eagle Schedule 13G, First Eagle reported sole voting power with respect to 5,756,091 Common Shares and sole dispositive power with respect to 5,977,243 Common Shares.
+The First Eagle Global Fund, a registered investment company for which First Eagle acts as investment advisor, may be deemed to beneficially own 4,172,577 of these shares.